Representation Through Home Health Care Agency Abuse Claims

 - Safely lifting an elderly or disabled loved one

-- Transferring patients from their bed to a wheelchair or bathroom in a safe manner to prevent falls
+- Transferring a patient from their bed to a wheelchair or bathroom in a safe manner to prevent falls

 - Properly administering medication and other types of treatment